-Types of noun a noun is a naming word which refers to people, place, things, and abstract ideas such as feelings and qualities, e.g., Akbar, Kolkata, taj mahal, book, etc.
+Types of nouns a noun is a naming word that refers to people, place, things, and abstract ideas such as feelings and qualities, e.g., Akbar, Kolkata, taj mahal, book, etc.

 Example of Noun:

 Raja is a brilliant student.
 The noun raja refers to a particular student, but the noun student may be applied to any other student as well as raja.
 Hence, we call raja a proper noun, and students common nouns.
 Types of nouns.

 Types of Noun

 Types of nouns are broadly divided into two classes: